MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 - Resource segmentation will often introduce additional network hops in the workload's architecture.

-:::image type="icon" source="../_images/trade-off.svg"::: **Increased chance of misconfiguration.** Reliably obtaining performance targets depends on predictable implementations of the design.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: **Increased chance of misconfiguration.** Reliably obtaining performance targets depends on predictable implementations of the design.

 A misconfiguration or over-extending of security controls can lead to performance impact through an inefficient configuration.
 Some examples of where security control configuration could impact performance are: